 Shopping and eating out in Aberystwyth

 Aberystwyth has an excellent choice of cafes, pubs and restaurants for lunchtime snacks and meals or to pick up picnic treats.
-Treat yourself to an evening meal in one (or more) of Aberystwyth's restaurants - everything from fish and chips to Spanish tapas, Italian, Greek, Asian and Chinese or explore the menus of our seafront hotels and bars for modern Welsh cuisine.
+Treat yourself to an evening meal in one (or more) of Aberystwyth's restaurants - everything from fish and chips to Spanish tapas, Italian, Greek, Middle Eastern, Asian and Chinese or explore the menus of our seafront hotels and bars for modern Welsh cuisine.

 Only a short drive out of town extends the choice even further - cream teas in elegant country hotel surroundings, or good beer and food in a friendly country pub.